-This table provides general goals and information included in Volume 8 Code of Colorado Regulations Section 1206-02 (8 CCR 1206-02), "Rules Pertaining to the Administration and Enforcement of the Colorado Noxious Weed Act." also called the CNWA Rules.
+This table provides general goals and information included in Volume 8 Code of Colorado Regulations Section 1206-02 (8 CCR 1206-02), "Rules Pertaining to the Administration and Enforcement of the Colorado Noxious Weed Act," also called the CNWA Rules.
 For more details, see the CNWA Rules.
 Plant nomenclature follows that of GPFA (1986), Weber (1976), Weber (1990), and Ackerfield (2015), in that order of determination.

-- ^a This column lists noxious weeds known to occur at the Rocky Flats Site as listed by the CNWA Rules.
-The last five species in the list are not listed by the CNWA Rules, but they are considered problematic at the Rocky Flats Site. - b Noxious weeds in Colorado are ranked on different lists-A, B, C, or W (for "Watch List") -depending on how problematic they are.
-See the CNWA Rules for list descriptions.
-"NA" means the species is not on the CNWA Rules list but is considered problematic at the Rocky Flats Site. - ^c This column states what the State Weed Management Plan (SWMP) goal is for this species in the part of Jefferson County where the Rocky Flats Site is located.
-"NA" means that there is either no SWMP goal for this species or it is not applicable to the geographic location of the Rocky Flats Site in Jefferson County.
-The SWMP goals are outlined in the CNWA Rules. - d A species deemed to be a "Rocky Flats weed problem" in this column are not on the CNWA Rules lists but are problematic at the site.
-This column also identifies those species that are not problematic even though they are on the CNWA Rules lists for the Rocky Flats Site. - ^e This species was observed on the site in the past; however, it has not been observed in many years and is presumed to be eradicated. - ^f This species is not listed species on the noxious weed list.
+- ^a This column lists noxious weeds known to occur at the Site as listed by the CNWA Rules.
+The last five species in the list are not listed by the CNWA Rules, but they are considered problematic at the Site. - b Noxious weeds in Colorado are ranked on different lists-A, B, C, or W (for "Watch List")-depending on how problematic they are.
+See the CNWA Rules for a list of descriptions.
+"NA" means the species is not on the CNWA Rules list but is considered problematic at the Site. - ^c This column states what the State Weed Management Plan (SWMP) goal is for this species in the part of Jefferson County where the Site is located.
+"NA" means that there is either no SWMP goal for this species or that it is not applicable to the geographic location of the Site in Jefferson County.
+The SWMP goals are outlined in the CNWA Rules. - ^d Species deemed to be a "Rocky Flats weed problem" in this column are not on the CNWA Rules lists but are problematic at the site.
+This column also identifies those species that are not problematic even though they are on the CNWA Rules lists for the Site. - ^e This species was observed on the Site in the past; however, it has not been observed for many years and is presumed to be eradicated. - ^f This species is not listed on the noxious weed list.
 According to some authorities, E. uralensis is a variety of E. esula, a B-listed noxious weed with a goal of elimination by 2028.
 Due to its aggressive nature, the goal is to control it as if it were the listed species.